Malaysian Chinese Association: 2008–present

-Controversy

 1MDB scandal

 On 8 July 2020, a sum of RM835,258.19 seized by the Malaysian Anti-Corruption Commission (MACC) from Pahang MCA for allegedly being linked to the 1Malaysia Development Berhad (1MDB) fund scandal, has been forfeited to the Malaysian government.

+MCA and SUPP attended video conference of the CPC and World Political Parties Summit organised by the Chinese Communist Party in 2021.